Division of Hotels and Restaurants

 2. Electronic Submittal:

-Inspection data may be saved in an electronic file and submitted to the bureau via the Internet in an approved format.
+Inspection data may be saved in an electronic file and submitted to the division via the Internet in an approved format.
 Registered elevator companies and certified elevator inspectors may submit electronically through DBPR Online Services.
 Activate your account according to the online instructions (you must know your company or inspector license number).
 Once your account is activated, you can choose the link to “Submit Elevator Inspection Reports Electronically.”

 Your license must be current and you must log in to access the submittal website.
 Also, you must have a registered elevator company or certified elevator inspector license.
 You cannot submit from the elevator license screen or the certificate of competency license screen.

 Electronic submittal requires a valid e-mail address and a data file in the approved format.
 Once you submit the file, a verification e-mail will be sent to the address you provide.
-The bureau’s main inspection database is updated daily.
+The division’s main inspection database is updated daily.
 When the update is complete, you will receive reports indicating which records were accepted and rejected by the database.
 The report of rejected records indicates why the record was rejected and will require the submitter to make corrections and resubmit.
 If you have questions regarding this process, please send us a message or contact the Customer Contact Center @ 850.487.1395.